ashmeet2345/QuizApplication/README.md

-# QuizApplication
+# QuizApp
-Generating random mcqs using Spring MVC and JPA Right now, it is a monolithic architecture application.
+Generating random mcqs using Spring MVC and JPA